 Balance is committed to ensuring that every measure is in place to minimise the risk of exposure to COVID-19, however, we cannot guarantee there is no risk to you as a result of attending the centre.

 Eligibility for Care

-In addition to those with COVID-19 symptoms, those self-isolating, those living with someone with symptoms and/or self-isolating, or those who have been in contact with anyone with or suspected to have COVID-19; we are currently not accepting patients from the vulnerable “at risk” groups defined below:
+In addition to those with COVID-19 symptoms, those self-isolating, those living with someone with symptoms and/or self-isolating, or those who have been in contact with anyone with or suspected to have COVID-19; we may not be accepting patients from the vulnerable “at risk” groups defined below:

 - Aged 70 or over